harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 > - Gait cycles in walking
 >
 > It is also said that sinusoidal motion is *smooth*.
 In other words, non-harmonic motions are *not* smooth.

+> [!important] In the context of mathematics, the term *Harmonic* really just means it oscillates smoothly and periodically.

 <center>. . .</center>